Last updated 15th May, 2025

 When your damp proofing contractor arrives at your property, these are the steps they’re likely to take:

-If your property has minor damp problems, you can treat them in a DIY setting—condensation issues can be easily rectified with increased ventilation, for instance.
 However, when dealing with your home’s damp proof course, it’s recommended that you seek professional advice to ensure the longevity of your structure, as rising damp can lead to a whole host of complications with hefty price tags.

-The best course of action is to ensure your home has good ventilation at all times to help with any moisture-related issues.
 Using extractor fans, opening windows and using dehumidifiers can all help this effort.

-Gov.uk states the need for timely treatment of damp in residential properties.
+Gov.uk states the need for the timely treatment of damp in residential properties.
 While ventilation is stated as a workaround treatment, ensuring the core problem is dealt with is the best route to ensure a safe living space free from mould spores.

 Homes in new construction must have damp-proof courses or membranes installed to resist moisture from the ground.
 NHBC states that: “Damp-proof courses shall adequately resist moisture from reaching the inside of the building.”